MatiasCarabella/portfolio/README.md

 1. Build the project
 2. Deploy to GitHub Pages

-### Setup (One-time)

-1. Go to your repository Settings → Pages
-2. Under "Build and deployment":
-   - Source: **GitHub Actions**
-3. Push to main branch - deployment will happen automatically!

-Your site will be live at: `https://matiascarabella.github.io/portfolio/`

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).